The hallmarks of the Christmas season are upon us: music, tinsel, and mistletoe – plus a steady stream of events and expenses.

 Our findings suggest the Christmas season is as busy as ever: In terms of spending, travel, and eating well, the final weeks of 2018 are unlikely to be marked by restraint in the U.S. or the U.K. Indeed, new technology seems to further these traditions, bringing a digital spin to the industries that thrive in these jolly times.
 As we rush to share gifts and dig into our Christmas dinners, however, it’s worth pausing to consider just what makes this season so joyous.
 While we may not all spend equally, observe the same holidays, or buy the same kinds of trees, everyone can appreciate the chance to spend time with the people they love.
 In 2018, that’s something we can all celebrate, and it comes at no cost at all.

 If you own a business, you need to understand your customers’ sentiments – especially during Christmas, when emotions can run high.
 Trustpilot can help you serve your customers better, meaning they stay jolly year-round.
 Our platform empowers businesses to analyze consumer reviews and take meaningful action so that you can stay ahead of major challenges.
-To find out how we can help you better serve your audience, learn more about our services today.
+To find out how we can help you better serve your audience, learn more about our services today, or request a free demo below.